QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

-Which means we are accessing `func` in the temporal dead zone (TDZ), which is a syntax error.
+Which means we are accessing `func` in the temporal dead zone (TDZ), which is a reference error.

 ## Same name parameters